mROS-base/mros2-mbed/README.md

 ## Submodules and Licenses

 The source code of this repository itself is published under [Apache License 2.0](https://github.com/mROS-base/mros2/blob/main/LICENSE).
-Please note that this repository contains the following stacks as the submodules, and also check their Licenses.
+Please note that this repository requires the following stacks as the submodules, and also check their Licenses.

 - [mros2](https://github.com/mROS-base/mros2): the pub/sub APIs compatible with ROS 2 Rclcpp
   - [embeddedRTPS](https://github.com/mROS-base/embeddedRTPS): RTPS communication layer (including lwIP and Micro-CDR)